 HEET (with clarification) – Repair - Advanced leak repair is the only type of repair currently allowed as part of the GSEP.
 Advanced leak repairs are different from normal repairs in that these types of repairs do not fix one leak at a time, but instead all the leaks along long sections of large diameter mains, significantly reducing or eliminating emissions from that section of the pipe for decades at a fraction of the cost of replacement.
 To ensure that gas utilities cannot access accelerated cost recovery funds for “normal” gas leak repairs, the term “repair” in the GSEP statute should have the word “advanced leak” in front of it.
 This edit should be enacted throughout the GSEP legislative language wherever repair is mentioned.

 Retirement – the Department has recently issued its Order on the future of gas (D.P.U.
 20-80), the summary of which was titled “Beyond Gas.”
 The Commonwealth will transition off gas.
 The question now is how it will do that transition.
 Retirement and transition of gas pipes to water-based thermal systems are critical components of how to move beyond gas.
 Retirement means capping the gas pipe and moving the customer to all electric appliances.
 Transition would mean piping temperature through water to buildings.
 The water can deliver heating, or heating and cooling.
 The water could be heated (and/or cooled) in a central plant, or the water could be at an ambient temperature with heat pumps in each building taking the temperature needed from the water.
 Given the gas utilities’ understandable concerns about safety, it can only be assumed they will be relieved to deliver temperature through water, instead of through an explosive gas.

+Jonathan Buonocore (with clarification) – the clarifications seem appropriate, and agree that this change allows for a implementation of an option that removes known hazards related to utility gas distribution.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil) (repair only)